box/box-ios-sdk/docs/usage/custom-api-calls.md

 Custom API Calls
 ================

-There are a few situations where a user might want to make a custom API call — utilizing the SDK's authentication handling but creating the API request manually:
+There are a few situations, where a user might want to make a custom API call — utilizing the SDK's authentication handling, but creating the API request manually:
-- When new endpoints and parameters have been introduced to the API, but are not yet supported directly by the SDK
+- When new endpoints and parameters have been introduced to the API, but they are not yet supported directly by the SDK
-- Beta endpoints that are not yet suitable for inclusion in the SDK
+- Beta endpoints, that are not yet suitable for inclusion in the SDK
 - Hitting URLs specified directly in the response of another API call, e.g. Representation Info and Download URLs

-For this reason BoxClient exposes this functionality through a set of methods on the client mapping to HTTP verbs:
+For this reasons BoxClient exposes this functionality through a set of methods on the client mapping to HTTP verbs:

 ```swift
 client.get(/*...*/)